maxhammond0/config/README.md

-# dotfiles for a standard arch based distro
+# my dotfiles
+managed with stow